 This course is designed to provide for post-graduate study in the civic design aspects of community planning.
 These studies will relate to the grouping of buildings in residential neighbourhoods, district centres and the central business district.
-The course will be of one year full-time duration, leading to the award of the Graduate Diploma in Civic Design.
-It will be the second of a series of graduate diploma courses which the School of Architecture and Building intends to offer on an annual basis, with the aim of creating opportunities for full-time specialist study in specific areas of architecture, building and town planning.
 A feature of these courses is the appointment of an expert or visiting professor in the particular field to guide the study.